circulosmeos/gztool/README.md

      -f: force index overwriting from scratch, if one exists
      -F: force index creation/completion first, and then action: if `-F` is not used, index is created interleaved with actions.
-     -h: print this help
+     -h: print brief help; `-hh` prints this help.
      -i: create index for indicated gzip file (For 'file.gz' the default index file name will be 'file.gzi').
      -I INDEX: index file name will be 'INDEX'
+     -l: check and list info contained in indicated index file.
+         `-ll` and `-lll` increase the level of index detail checking.
-     -l: check and list info contained in indicated index file -s #: span in uncompressed MiB between index points when creating the index.
+     -s #: span in uncompressed MiB between index points when creating the index.
 By default is `10`.
      -S: Supervise indicated file: create a growing index,